Soldier-led Prototyping

 The Reality

-NGC2 brings everything into one integrated stack — and Neo is the layer soldiers actually touch.
-It fuses sensor feeds, fires data, and airspace information into a single, high-performance display that stays responsive when bandwidth degrades and the data load spikes.
-Commanders get a unified operational picture from division down to platoon.
+NGC2 brings the Army's data into one common layer — and Neo is an operator interface inside it.
+It renders sensor feeds, track data, EW, and fires information into a single high-performance display tuned for the conditions soldiers actually work in: degraded bandwidth, dense data loads, time-critical decisions.
+Commanders get a unified operational picture from division to platoon.
 Staff stop reconciling screens and start making decisions.

 Common Data Layer